jst-cyr/YouTubeCompetitorDashboard/Lesson3-SortedList/README.md

 		}
 	}

 The **channels** object previously had only a label and channelID, and there were only two channels.
-Additional channels have been added, as well as a **SubcriberCount** property where we can store the number of subcribers returned by the YouTube API.
+Additional channels have been added to make it easier to see the sorting.

+Also, you will note the new **SubcriberCount** property where we can store the number of subcribers returned by the YouTube API.

 ### updateStats function - Getting subscriber counts
 	for(var channel in channels){
 		channels[channel].SubscriberCount = await getChannelSubscribers(channels[channel].ChannelId);
 	}

-Previously, the updateStats method would call 'addChannel' for each channel which would retrieve the subscriber count and then create a row for the output.
+***Previously:*** The **updateStats** method would call **addChannel** for each channel which would retrieve the subscriber count and then create a row for the output.

-Now, we need to delay the DOM manipulation so that we can sort all channels.
-The updateStats function now loops through the channels, and for each channel stores the result from the YouTube API on the channel object in the **SubscriberCount** property.
+***Now:*** DOM manipulation must so that we can sort all channels first.
+The **updateStats** here loops through the channels object, and for each channel stores the result from the YouTube API on the channel object in the **SubscriberCount** property.

 **NOTE:** You will notice again that the 'channel' value in this loop is not the object, but an index in the channels object.
+We need to use it to get the inner channel object.

 ### updateStats - Sorting the channels!!
 	var sortedChannels = Object.fromEntries(